iosolonevich/weather-chart-swift/README.md

 ## Weather app with temperature charts

-* simple and relialble MVC architecture for a small app
+* simple and reliable MVC architecture for a small app
 * no storyboards, all UI is done programmatically
 * no 3rd party pods
 * delegate pattern for communication between nested collectionViews